Mercy Hospital Oklahoma City Services

 - MyMercy, a free service, allows patients to connect online with their doctors, plus see medical information, view test results, renew prescriptions, schedule appointments and e-visits using a personal computer, tablet or smartphone.

-- Mercy Birthplace – 325 babies born each month
+- Mercy Birthplace – average of 325 babies born each month

 - Level-III Neonatal Intensive Care Unit within seconds of BirthPlace

 - Mercy Hospital Oklahoma City is the state's first hospital to earn Advanced Certification for Comprehensive Stroke Centers by The Joint Commission.

 - Mercy Hospital Oklahoma City received an A grade in The Leapfrog Group’s Spring 2021 Hospital Safety Grafor the eighth consecutive grading period.

 - In 2021, Mercy Hospital Oklahoma City was named an IBM Watson Health 100 Top Hospital winner for the sixth time (2021, 2020, 2019, 2018, 1993, 1994).
 In 2018, IBM Watson recognized also the hospital with an Everest Award.